parshikovt/ngo_interventions/README.md

 - ML models.ipynb: notebook with basic ML models trainnig and evaluation
 - NGO_processing.ipynb: notebook with JSON data processing and feature extension for NGOs.
 - Train_dataset.ipynb: notebook with train and test datasets split for further model trainings.

+Link to the drive with datasets: https://drive.google.com/drive/folders/1EUsNuhESJB6UI4_XRnV0yPiV8PCxUB0H?usp=drive_link.
+Drive has the following structure:
+- JSONs: contains downloaded JSON files for different types of organisations.
+ICRC data has two files for each organisation with extended tweet data collection(Which was later implemented in other datasets collection, that have only 1 file per org).
+- CSV_files: contains processed data of related tweets from JSON files, with extended features.